brandur/sorg/content/drafts/ruby-memory.md

 requests memory from the operating system in chunks that it refers to internally as ***heap pages***.
-The naming is a little unfortunate because these aren't the same thing as the 4k page that your OS will hand out, although Ruby does specifically size its heap pages so that they'll use OS pages efficiency by maximizing the use of a multiple of them (usually 4x4k OS pages = 1x16k heap page).
+The naming is a little unfortunate because these aren't the same thing as the 4k page that your OS will hand out (which I will refer to hereafter as ***OS pages***), although Ruby does specifically size its heap pages so that they'll use OS pages efficiency by maximizing the use of a multiple of them (usually 4x4k OS pages = 1x16k heap page).

-TODO: Diagram of slabs and slots
+!fig src="/assets/ruby-memory/heap-slots.svg" caption="A heap, its heap pages, and slots within each page."

 You might also hear a heap page referred to as a "heap" (plural "heaps"), "slab", or "arena".
 I'd prefer to work